cure-lab/HiBug/README.md

 # HiBug

-HiBug is a data centric tool for investigating bugs in your model, such as rare cases in your dataset, model's correlation on visual feature.
+HiBug is a data centric tool for investigating bugs in visual deep learning, such as rare cases in dataset, model's correlation on visual feature.

 ## Features